Families Flee New Israeli Assault In Gaza's Khan Younis

-CAIRO/GAZA, - Israeli tanks returned to the southern Gaza city of Khan Younis on Friday, forcing families to evacuate along congested roadways, as Palestinian fighters continued to attack Israeli troops from the ruins, residents and the military said.
+(MENAFN- Gulf Times) Israeli tanks returned to the southern Gaza city of Khan Younis Friday, forcing families to evacuate along congested roadways, as Palestinian fighters continued to attack Israeli troops from the ruins, residents and the military said.

-Israeli planes carried out strikes across the enclave on Friday, killing at least 35 Palestinians, the Gaza health ministry said.
+Israeli planes carried out strikes across the enclave on Thursday, killing at least 35 Palestinians, the Gaza health Ministry said.

 Thousands of people fled eastern Khan Younis in vehicles and on foot, belongings heaped on donkey carts and motorcycle rickshaws as they made their slow escape along congested roads.

-With Israel and Lebanon braced for a possible escalation in fighting, leaders from the United States, Egypt and Qatar tried to revive efforts to halt the fighting in Gaza, scheduling a new round of talks for Aug.
-15.
+With Israel and Lebanon braced for a possible escalation in fighting, leaders from Qatar, Egypt and the US tried to revive efforts to halt the fighting in Gaza, scheduling a new round of talks for Aug 15.

-In recent weeks Israeli forces which swept into nearly the entire Gaza Strip over more than ten months of war have been returning to the ruins of areas where they said they had defeated Hamas fighters, while warning that they might regroup.
+In recent weeks Israeli forces which swept into nearly the entire Gaza Strip over more than ten months of war have been returning to the ruins of areas.

 In the latest assault, the military dropped leaflets ordering residents and displaced people sheltering in eastern Khan Younis, Gaza's main southern city, to evacuate from an area that has already seen repeated waves of fighting.